Hammarn/1MB335/Lab1.md

 ```

-Add the above text to a file called `sleep.sh` and the execute it with
+Add the above text to a file called `sleep.sh` and execute it with:

 ```
 bash sleep.sh